Here’s what iCloud Backup includes

 - Connect your device to a Wi-Fi network.

-- Make sure that your device’s screen is locked.
+- Make sure your device’s screen is locked.

 - Check that you have enough available space in iCloud for the backup.

-- Learn how to back up your iPhone, iPad and iPod touch using iCloud or your computer.
+- Find out how to back up your iPhone, iPad and iPod touch using iCloud or your computer.

 - Use Time Machine to back up or restore your Mac.